Legionaries of Christ: Formation

 Legionaries have been described as "easy to spot in Rome, young men with close-cropped hair in traditional cassocks or double-breasted blazers, walking two by two like a spiritual army."
-Legion culture has been described as "insular" and "cultlike".
+Legionaries culture has been described as "insular" and "cultlike".

-The Legion began in Mexico where its largest base remains.
+The Legionaries began in Mexico where its largest base remains.
 It is said to have created "a vast network" of private schools and universities for the children of the elite in that country, which provided funding for his movement’s worldwide expansion.

 Houses of formation were established in Spain and Italy within its first decade.
 In the 1960s, chapters of the organization were founded in Ireland and then in the United States.
 In the 1970s and 80s the congregation expanded throughout Latin America.
 In the 90s it expanded to France and Central Europe.

-The Legion presents itself as dedicated to advancing the Church's mission in the world, and to this end claims to submit candidates to a rigorous formation of four dimensions: human, spiritual, intellectual, and apostolic.
-Critics accused the Legion of producing priests and religious who all spoke and behaved in the same way.
-The Legion's defenders argued that, just as members of a family receive similar upbringing, so the members of the Legion were formed in like ways, but still respected the freedom of the individual.
+The Legionaries presents itself as dedicated to advancing the Church's mission in the world, and to this end claims to submit candidates to a rigorous formation of four dimensions: human, spiritual, intellectual, and apostolic.
+Critics accused the Legionaries of producing priests and religious who all spoke and behaved in the same way.
+The Legion's defenders argued that, just as members of a family receive similar upbringing, so the members of the Legionaries were formed in like ways, but still respected the freedom of the individual.
 The new constitutions approved by Pope Francis present a more balanced approach to the formation of members.

 As is the practice in many religious congregations of the Roman Catholic Church, Legionaries may visit their family according to their superiors' discretion and the norms of the Congregation, the average being for about 4–7 days a year not counting special occasions.
 Regular contact with their families is encouraged with respect to written, verbal, and video communication.